hphelion/documentation/CarrierGrade/Admin_Guide/Stacks/carrier-grade-admin-wr-stacks.md

 <!-- <p style="font-size: small;"> <a href="/helion/openstack/1.1/3rd-party-license-agreements/">&#9664; PREV</a> | <a href="/helion/openstack/1.1/">&#9650; UP</a> | NEXT &#9654; </p> -->

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Using Stacks, Templates, and Parameters
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Using Stacks, Templates, and Parameters

 A collection of resources created and managed using the Orchestration (Heat) service is called a service (also known as a stack).